-The Student Learning and Teaching Exchange (formerly the Student Reference Group - SRG) meets four times a year and provides a face-to-face opportunity for students to raise Business School wide concerns and to receive feedback regarding those concerns.
+The Student Learning and Teaching Exchange meets four times a year and provides an opportunity for students to raise Business School wide concerns and to receive feedback regarding these concerns.
 Individual issues that do not have program-wide or Business School-wide implications will not be considered by this reference group.

 Terms of Reference

-The meetings of the Student Learning and Teaching Exchange and key Business School staff will provide a forum for consultation and information-sharing between student representatives and members of School administrative and academic staff in appropriate leadership roles.
+The meetings of the Student Learning and Teaching Exchange (SLATE) and key Business School staff will provide a forum for consultation and information-sharing between student representatives and Learning and Teaching in the Business School administrative and academic staff in appropriate leadership roles.
 Key elements of the consultative process shall include: